arjun-menon/NeoLisp/README.md

 One interesting aspect of NeoLisp is its function application rules.
-In addition to supporting LISP-style S-expression function application, it has a novel set of function application that allow traditional *precedence-based infix expressions*.
+In addition to supporting LISP-style S-expression function application, it has a novel set of function application rules that allow traditional *precedence-based infix expressions*.

 Functions in NeoLisp can have a floating-point precedence value